brunoxie/Sports-Team-Activity-Analysis/README.md

 # Sports Team Activity Analysis
+A real-world data analytics project for a sports technology company using SQL and Tableau by Bruno Xie

 ## Overview
 This project analyzes team engagement and activity data for a sports technology company that offers performance analysis tools for coaches and players.
 The primary focus is to evaluate upload frequency, user video consumption, team retention, and upload behavior across various team levels.
 The goal of this analysis is to provide insights into customer behavior and inform retention and marketing strategies for different types of teams, with special attention to identifying trends that might help improve customer engagement.